 At the far end of the house is the bedroom, with a king-size bed and two bedside tables.
 A large wardrobe and large chest of drawers will give you plenty of storage space.
 There are views to the sea from the front window in the bedroom.

-The floor plan from the architect should give you a good indication of the layout.
+A few interior shots and the floor plan from the architect should give you a good indication of the layout.

 The views accross loch ailort are spectacular.